Hair tourniquet: Treatment

 The ligature is cut or dissolved as quickly as possible.
 Often it is possible to lift a portion of it to enable cutting, but in a severe case the ligature must be cut through the skin.
 This is, of course, injurious to the child, but may prevent loss of the digit.
 It must take place on the side of the toe, where there are no nerves or tendons.

 Other treatment not requiring minor surgery includes use of a chemical depilatory, such as the over-the-counter product Nair, to dissolve or weaken the hair.
 This option is not indicated if the hair tourniquet has cut into the skin.
 Use of depilatory products such as Nair is not an effective treatment on nylon or other fibers that are not human hair.

 Prognosis

-Despite the distressing nature of the condition, outcomes are excellent.
 Loss of the toe is extremely rare, as is any residual disability.
-In rare cases the loss of a digit is possible.
 Rubber bands can have the same effect.